-method is the existence of rigorous convergence proofs [1, 6] showing that the solution of the penalized equations does indeed converge to the solution of the Navier-Stokes equations with no-slip boundary conditions.
-This approach has been extended to model not only Dirichlet conditions applied at the surface of moving, rigid, and flexible obstacles [17, 9], but also to homogeneous Neumann conditions, which is relevant for studying, e.g., turbulent mixing of a passive scalar [15].
-This technique can potentially be useful for numerical simulation of odor-modulated navigation, as the odor can be treated as an essentially passive scalar.
-An interesting recent development was proposed in [13] in the context of finite-difference discretizations.
+[†]ISTA, Technische Universität Berlin, Müller-Breslau-Strasse 12, 10623 Berlin, Germany and flexible obstacles [17, 9], but also to homogeneous Neumann conditions, which is relevant for studying, e.g., turbulent mixing of a passive scalar [15].
+As animals forage following odor traces, this technique can potentially be attractive for insect flight simulations as well.
+An interesting recent development has been proposed in [13] in the context of finite-difference discretizations.
 Their idea is to modify the fractional step projection scheme such that the Neumann boundary condition, as introduced in [15], appears in the pressure Poisson equation.
-Another variant, specifically adapted to impulsively started flow, is the iterative penalization method proposed in [12].
-For reviews on immersed boundary and penalization techniques, we refer the reader to [22, 27, 32].
+Another variant, specifically adopted to impulsively started flow, is the iterative penalization method proposed in [12].
+For reviews on immersed boundary and penalization techniques we refer to [22, 27, 32].